Keyboard shortcuts

 • Tool working directory, if specified

-• Content of the tool configuration file(s), if specified
+• Metadata of the tool configuration file(s), if specified

 • Output of the tool’s --version flag (if --careful is used)